-Dogs will happily play with garbage, chase skunks, and role around in animal droppings.
-They will eat whatever they find, which can lead to some bad-smelling gas.
+They will happily play with garbage, chase skunks, and roll around in animal droppings, eating whatever they find, which can lead to some bad-smelling gas.

-Dogs may also smell because their toys and beds are dirty.
+Your dog may also stink up because their toys and beds are dirty.
 Any fabrics that your dog plays with or lies in should be cleaned regularly.

 Over time, the material gets visibly dirty and discolored and develops a smell.
 A dirty dog bed can not only make your dog smell bad but even the whole area around it.